ibm-apiconnect/v2018-postmortem/README.md

 ## Working a specific subystem issue?
 Enable the following if troubleshooting an issue for the following subsystems:
-***Note: Enabling diagnostics may cause the script to take much longer to complete (especially over a VPN connection).
+> Note: Enabling diagnostics may cause the script to take much longer to complete (especially over a VPN connection).
 ### All (if requested by support)
 `--diagnostic-all`
 ### Manager
 `--diagnostic-manager`
-⋅⋅⋅Note:  If internet is not available on target workstation, download `identifyServicesState.js` and place in same directory as `generate_postmortem.sh`.
+> Note:  If internet is not available on target workstation, download `identifyServicesState.js` and place in same directory as `generate_postmortem.sh`.
 ### Gateway
 `--diagnostic-gateway`
 ### Portal